hibbitts-design/hibbitts-design-org-blog/posts/2018-04-30-new-open-publishing-space-default-theme/post.md

         - OpenPublishingSpace
 ---

 [Grav Open Publishing Space Space with Git Sync](http://demo.hibbittsdesign.org/grav-open-publishing-quark/) is designed to publish, share and collaboratively edit Markdown-based content using the modern flat-file Grav CMS.
-I am happy to share that now a customized version of the new Grav default theme [Quark](https://github.com/getgrav/grav-theme-quark), using the Lightweight, Responsive and Modern CSS Framework [Spectre CSS Framework](https://picturepan2.github.io/spectre/), is now the standard Open Publishing Space theme!
+I am happy to share the news that a customized version of the new Grav default theme [Quark](https://github.com/getgrav/grav-theme-quark), using the Lightweight, Responsive and Modern CSS Framework [Spectre CSS Framework](https://picturepan2.github.io/spectre/), is now the standard Open Publishing Space theme!

 ![Open Publishing Space Blog List](bloglist.jpg) _Figure 1.
 Open Publishing Space Blog List_